Way back machine hacked and offline

 One Response

 1. The archive is back up, which is excellent.
-But it is sometimes very slow, so I am going to my screenshots plan for my website.
+But it is sometimes very slow, so I am going to do my screenshots plan for my website.

 Leave a Reply